-Chief Executive Officer
+President and Chief Executive Officer

 JOHN T. CURNUTTE, M.D., Ph.D.

-Executive Vice President, Research and Development
+Executive Vice President, Research & Development

-Dr. John T. Curnutte joined Portola as executive vice president, research and development, in 2011.
-Prior to joining Portola, he served as chief executive officer of 3-V Biosciences, a private start-up company founded in 2007 with the goal of developing host-directed antiviral small molecules.
-Before that, he served as president at Schering-Plough Biopharma (formerly DNAX Research Institute and now Merck Research Laboratories) where he led the drug discovery and early development efforts for biologic therapeutics.
+John Curnutte, M.D., joined Portola as executive vice president, research and development in 2011.
+Prior to joining Portola, Dr. Curnutte served as chief executive officer of 3-V Biosciences, a private start-up company founded in 2007 with the goal of developing host-directed antiviral small molecules.
+Before that, he served as president at Schering-Plough Biopharma (formerly DNAX Research Institute and now Merck Research Laboratories), where he led the drug discovery and early development efforts for biologic therapeutics.
 During his time with Schering-Plough, eight therapeutic entities progressed into development, including five small molecules and one gene therapy construct, in the immunology and oncology therapeutic areas.
 Earlier in his career, he held several senior management positions at Genentech during which he oversaw that company’s immunology discovery program.
 Prior to Genentech, Dr. Curnutte was a tenured faculty member at The Scripps Research Institute, pursuing basic and clinical research in inflammation biochemistry and the molecular genetics of congenital immune deficiencies.

 MARDI C. DIER

-Executive Vice President, Chief Financial Officer
+Executive Vice President, Chief Financial Officer and Chief Business Officer

-Mardi C. Dier joined Portola in August 2006 and has served as executive vice president and chief financial officer since November 2013.
-Ms. Dier oversees the finance and accounting, investor relations, information technology and facilities departments.
-Prior to that, she was senior vice president and chief financial officer.
-Ms. Dier has taken Portola public and successfully raised approximately $760 million in public and private equity offerings.
+Mardi Dier joined Portola in August 2006 as senior vice president and chief financial officer and has served as executive vice president and chief financial officer since November 2013.
+She was appointed chief business officer in 2018.
+Ms. Dier is responsible for leading the corporate finance, accounting, information technology, global supply chain, business development, investor relations and corporate communications functions.
+During her tenure at Portola, she has successfully led a series of private, public and alternative financings, and helped lead the company through its pivotal transition into a commercial organization.
 Previously, she served as vice president of investor relations at Chiron Corporation from 2003 until its acquisition by Novartis Pharmaceuticals in April 2006.
-Prior to joining Chiron, she served as a director in the West Coast investment banking practice at Prudential Securities, where she focused on client development, equity underwriting and mergers and acquisitions for biotechnology and other life sciences companies.
-Ms. Dier was previously at KPMG Peat Marwick in the audit department of KPMG Peat Marwick.
+Prior to joining Chiron, she served as a director in the West Coast investment banking practice at Prudential Securities, where she focused on client development, equity underwriting, and mergers and acquisitions for biotechnology and other life sciences companies.
+Ms. Dier began her finance career in the audit department of KPMG Peat Marwick.

-Executive Vice President, Chief Commercial and Business Officer
+Executive Vice President, Chief Commercial Officer